Common Conversion Optimisation Myths:

 6. It’s all about the conversion rate:

-If Website optimization was all about the conversion rate we would all use dark user design patterns to trick visitors into making decisions that may not be in their best interest.
-Having worked in Gibraltar for a year I frequently had to book flights though Ryanair’s website.
-Their website employs such practices but it didn’t make me want to use them again if I had any choice.
-Such practices are
+If conversion optimisation was all about the conversion rate we might use dark UX design patterns to trick visitors into making decisions that may not be in their best interest.
+A few years ago I used Ryanair’s website and found they employed dark UX patterns.

-So don’t get obsessed with your conversion rate.
-See it as one of many important indicators of your site’s health.
-Ensure you don’t trade off short-term gains for damaging the long-term sustainability of your site.
+So don’t get obsessed with your conversion rate as otherwise conversion optimisation myths can lead to dark UX patterns which can damage your reputation.
+See it as one of a number of important indicators of your site’s health.
+Focus on what is best for your customers and this will normally be the best strategy for the long-term sustainability of your site.

 Thank you for reading my post.
 If you found it of interest please share this post by clicking on the social media icons below.